caseywatts/caseywatts.github.io/_posts/2018-11-25-debugging-your-brain-1.md

 ![inner vs outer brain](/assets/inner%20vs%20outer%20brain.png)

-You can see the difference in the two paths by watching this cat gif:
+You can see the difference in the two paths with this example with cats:

 ![cucumber cat](/assets/cucumber%20cat.gif)
 *A cat by its cat-food bowl turns around, sees a cucumber on the ground, and then jumps in fear.
 The cat likely realizes it's just a cucumber moments later*